Counties 1 Western North: Western Counties North (1996–2000)

 Major restructuring by the RFU at the end of the 1995–96 season saw Western Counties split into two separate leagues, Western Counties North and Western Counties West, which reverted to tier 7 leagues due to the cancellation of National 5 South.
 Promotion from Western Counties North was to the new South West 2 West division (formerly South West 2) while relegation was to Gloucestershire/Somerset.

 Western Counties North (2000–2009)

 Western Counties North remained a tier 7 league, with promotion continuing to South West 2 West.
 Relegation was to either Gloucester Premier or Somerset Premier following the cancellation of Gloucestershire/Somerset at the end of the 1999–00 season.
 From the 2008–09 season the league sponsor was Tribute.

-Western Counties North (2009–present)
+Western Counties North (2009–2022)

 Despite widespread league restructuring by the RFU, Western Counties North continues as a tier 7 league, with promotion to South West 1 West (formerly South West 2 West) and relegation to either Gloucester Premier or Somerset Premier.
+Tribute continue to sponsor the league.

+Counties 1 Western North (2022– )

+Following league reorganisation, Western Counties North is renamed Counties 1 Western North and continues to be a tier 7 league.
+Promotion is to Regional 2 South West and relegation to Counties 2 Gloucester or Counties 2 Somerset.
 Tribute continue to sponsor the league.